 A. Use of Public Housing Program Funds to Support Conversion.
-PHAs are permitted under the Demonstration to use available public housing funding, including Operating Reserves, Capital Funds, and Replacement Housing Factor (RHF) funds (see 24 CFR 905.400(i)), and Demolition and Disposition Transitional Funding (DDTF) (see 24 CFR 905.400(j)), as a source of capital in the development budget to support conversion, whether for rehabilitation or new construction, as well as to increase initial contract rents.
-Eligible conversion-related uses for these funds include pre-development, development, or rehabilitation costs of the Covered Project, establishment of a capital replacement reserve or operating reserve, payment of Capital Fund Financing Program (CFFP), Operating Fund Financing Program (OFFP), or Energy Performance Contract (EPC) debt, and increase of the initial contract rent pursuant to Sections 1.6.B.5 and 1.7.A.5.
+PHAs are permitted under the Demonstration to use available public housing funding, including Operating Reserves, Capital Funds, and Replacement Housing Factor (RHF) funds, (see 24 CFR 905.400(i)), and Demolition and Disposition Transitional Funding (DDTF); (see 24 CFR 905.400(j)), as a source of capital in the development budget to support conversion, whether for rehabilitation or new construction, as well as to increase initial contract rents.
+Eligible conversion-related uses for these funds include pre-development, development, or rehabilitation costs of the Covered Project, establishment of a capital replacement reserve or operating reserve, payment of Capital Fund Financing Program (CFFP), Operating Fund Financing Program (OFFP), or Energy Performance Contract (EPC) debt, and increase of the initial contract rent pursuant to Sections 1.6.B.5.iii and 1.7.A.5.iv.
 In order to use such funds on a Covered Project, these funds must be identified in the Financing Plan and RCC.
-See also Section 1.4.B.2.
+See also 1.4.B.2.See also Section 1.4.B.2.

-HUD may extend the PHA's obligation end date for Capital Funds used in the conversion for up to thirty-six months from the previous obligation end date.
+If the PHA requests, in accordance with section 9(j)(2)(A)(ii) of the Act and the relevant HUD Appropriation Acts, HUD willmay extend the PHA's obligation end date for Capital Funds used in the conversion for up to five yearsthirty-six months from the point when Capital Funds became available to the PHA forprevious obligation.- end date.
 By extending the obligation end dates, the expenditure end dates will be correspondingly extended.
 Any such extensions must remain within the boundaries of the account closing law, including preserving sufficient time for administrative close-outs.
 Such extensions will prevent PHAs from otherwise losing their unobligated Capital Funds prior to conversion.

 Prior to the approval of a Financing Plan, a PHA may expend up to \$100,000 in public housing program funds on pre-development conversion costs per CHAP without HUD approval.
-Predevelopment assistance may be used to pay for materials and services related to proposed rehabilitation or development and may, with HUD approval, also be used for preliminary development work, including critical repairs.25 Public housing program funds spent prior to Closing as contemplated in the RCC are subject to public housing procurement rules.
+Predevelopment assistance may be used to pay for materials and services related to proposed rehabilitation or development and may, with HUD approval, also be used for preliminary development work-, including critical repairs.35 Public housing program funds spent prior to the RAD conversion or construction or rehabilitation closing relating to a Covered ProjectClosing as contemplated in the RCC are subject to public housing procurement rules.